oguzhandilber/Value-Investing-In-Python/README.md

 I am working with teammates to build a website that hosts tutorials and also provide financial insights, stock recommendation based on the technologies that we learned and taught on the website.

-## Acknowledgements
-I want to thank [Preston Pysh](https://www.youtube.com/channel/UCLTdCY-fNXc1GqzIuflK-OQ), [Investopedia](http://investopedia.com/), [StatQuest](https://www.youtube.com/user/joshstarmer) and [Towards Data Science](https://towardsdatascience.com/).

-Preston Pysh created a fantastic value investing course on YouTube.
-I would recommend this course to anyone with an interest in investing and finance.

-Investopedia is my initial source of financial knowledge.
-It offers an easy-to-understand explanation for financial terms.
-StatQuest and Towards Data Science have great tutorials on Machine Learning and Stats.

-I benefited a lot from these resources.

-If you have any suggestions or feedback, please feel free to leave a comment or email me at sicong.zhao@duke.edu.